 Arbonne is a direct selling company that offers natural cosmetic and skincare products…

-You can think of Arbonne as the all-natural, cruelty free, hippie peace-loving version of Mary Kay.
+Like an all-natural, cruelty-free, hippie peace-loving version of Mary Kay.

-Make sense?
-Either way, here’s the full review on Arbonne.
+Either way, here is the full review on Arbonne.

 Arbonne was founded in 1975 in Switzerland by Petter Mørck.
 He had years of experience leading a major Norwegian skincare company, but he had a vision of creating his own skincare products that offered superior quality and natural ingredients that actually benefit the skin.

-Their current CEO, Kay Napier Zanotti, has built an extensive career in business and women’s health, and is the former VP of Marketing for McDonald’s.
-She’s been with Arbonne now since 2009 and more than proven her value.
-The woman pulled the company up out of bankruptcy…in her first month.
+Their former CEO, Kay Napier Zanotti, was with Arbonne since 2009 and pulled the company up out of bankruptcy…in her first month.
 She was named Entrepreneur of the Year for achieving such a feat.

-While they’re not one of the billion dollar brands, Arbonne is definitely one of the MLM giants, and they’re moving up quickly toward the 8-figure club with an annual revenue of half a million dollars in 2016.
+While they’re not one of the billion-dollar brands, Arbonne is definitely one of the MLM giants up there with Rodan, Nerium, and Jeunesse, and they’re moving up quickly toward the 8-figure club with an annual revenue of over half a million dollars before their acquisition by Groupe Rocher.
 They’re currently ranked at #40 on the DSN’s Global 100 list.